HogeFinance/UniFaucet/README.md

 ### As a User
 - Select Token
 - Click Collect
 Press the `> COLLECT <` button to be awarded 1% of the current reflected liquidity pool size.
-Users are responsible for the gas fees of transfer and maintenance of the faucet.
+Users are responsible for the gas fees of transfer plus a small fee for maintenance of the faucet.

 ### Decimals
 Unifaucet does not respect decimals.